speelbreaker/llm-brain/HEALTHCHECK.md

 **What it does**: Runs a tiny 3-day backtest and exports candidate-level training data to CSV.
 Verifies the training data pipeline.

+**When to run**: After changes to the training dataset module or candidate export logic.

 **Command**:
 ```bash
 bash scripts/smoke_training_export.sh